vision-zjweu/compv.github.io/docs/hw1.md

 2. **To Gradescope**: submit a `pdf` file as your write-up, including your answers to all the questions and key choices you made.

    {{ report }} -
-   <span class="report">We have indicated questions where you have to do something in the report in green.</span>
+   <span class="report">We have indicated questions where you have to do something in the report in green. **Some coding questions also need to be included in the report.**</span>

    The write-up must be an electronic version. **No handwriting, including plotting questions.** $$\LaTeX$$ is recommended but not mandatory.

+   For including code, **do not use screenshots**.
+Generate a PDF using a [tool like this](https://www.i2pdf.com/source-code-to-pdf){:target="_blank"} or using this [Overleaf LaTeX template](https://www.overleaf.com/read/wbpyympmgfkf#bac472){:target="_blank"}.
+If this PDF contains only code, be sure to append it to the end of your report and match the questions carefully on Gradescope.

 ### Python Environment